 F. graminearum gene deletion experiments

 The FgRALF gene, FGRAMPH1_01G16205 (http://fungi.ensembl.org/Fusarium_graminearum/Info/Index) was deleted in F. graminearum wild-type strain PH-1 (NRRL 31084) for which the complete genome sequence is available (King et al., 2015).
-Gene deletion was performed using the "split-marker” approach (Yu et al., 2004).
+Gene deletion was done using the "split-marker” approach (Yu et al., 2004).
 The DNA flanks (1030 bp 5’ and 1000 bp 3’ – sequence) hygromycin (hph) resistance gene split fragments (1246 bp 5’ and 858 bp 3’ – sequence) were amplified by polymerase chain reaction (PCR) with the primers described in table S1.
 Hygromycin fragments were amplified from pHYG1.4 vector.
 Specific PCR was carried out in 25 μl volumes, containing 50 ng of DNA, 1 U Phusion High-Fidelity DNA polymerase (New England BioLabs Inc.), 10 pmol of each primer and 0.25 mM each deoxynucleoside triphosphate, in a standard buffer for 35 cycles with the following cycling parameters: denaturation at 98°C for 10 s; annealing at 58°C for 30 s; and DNA synthesis at 72°C for 1 min.
 The resulting amplicon was gel purified using Qiagen gel extraction kit QIAstock.
 The fragments were inserted into the EcoRV restriction site of pGEM®-T Easy Vector (Promega) using the Gibson assembly Master Mix kit (New England BioLabs Inc.) according to the manufacturer's protocol to generate vectors pAMFg5.1 and pAMFg5.2.

-The resulting vectors was used to transform protoplasts of F. graminearum strain PH-1, as described previously (Hohn & Desjardins, 1992).
+The resulting vectors were used to transform protoplasts of F. graminearum strain PH-1, as described previously (Hohn & Desjardins, 1992).
 Briefly, both split-marker constructs contained in pAMFg5.1 and pAMFg5.2 were quantitatively amplified by PCR using HotStar TAQ polymerase (Qiagen) following the manufacturer’s instructions.
 PCR products was adjusted to a concentration of 1 μg μl-1 and 5 μl of each construct was mixed and transformed into 1x108 protoplasts of F. graminearum.
 Transformants were selected in REG medium (0.7% agarose, 0.2% Yeast Extract, 0.2% Casein-Hydrolysate (N-Z-Amine A), 0.8M sucrose) containing 75 μg/ml of hygromycin B. Hygromycin resistant transformants were then transferred to PDA agar plates containing hygromycin (10 μg/ml) for further analysis.
 For fungal genomic DNA extraction, transformants were grown in 10 ml potato dextrose medium in the presence of hygromycin (10 μg/ml) and DNA was extracted using DNeasy Plant Mini Kit (Qiagen).

 In the two isolated gene replacement mutants selected - PH-1∆FgRALF (1) and PH-1∆FgRALF (8) - two diagnostic PCR fragments of 1.69kb and 1.32kb size are detectable using oligomer pairs AM117/GC1 (PCR 1) and CG2/AM118 (PCR 2), respectively (Fig.3B-C).
 In both mutants PH-1∆FgRALF (1) and PH-1∆FgRALF (8), the FgRALF gene is absent (PCR 3 in Fig. 3C).